-Following a stint in Europe and proceeding Intransa, Doug worked for Brocade filling a couple of leadership roles.
-First, he filled the role of Vice President of Switch Products for McDATA (now Brocade).
-In this role, he led an entrepreneurial team, including product management focused on disrupting the Fabric Switch Market.
-Doug and his team introduced the highly successful Spherion product line and grew fabric switch revenues to north of $100 million from less than $30 million.
-His second GM role with Brocade, which was heavily centered on business strategy, product management, and cementing go-to-market collaboration with the OEM partners was leadership for the company’s $600 million Transport Business.
-Brocade was the first major vendor to come out with 4Gb bandwidth products and solidify adoption with OEM partners for these products.
-In addition, Brocade made tremendous inroads into new markets; most notably create switch extensions for newly emerging blade server products.
-As this was an OEM centric go-to-market model, Doug and his team spent extensive time with the OEMs lobbying for support, collaborating on design releases, and building joint marketing plans.
+Following his service in Europe and proceeding Intransa, Rainbolt served at Brocade filling a couple of leadership roles.
+As VP of Switch Products for McDATA (now Brocade), he led an entrepreneurial team, including product management, and focused on growing revenue and share in a segment that McDATA had been under represented in.
+The highly motivated team introduced the highly successful Spherion product line and grew product revenues to north of $100 million from less than $30 million across the span of a little more than one year.
+His second GM role with Brocade, which was heavily centered on business strategy, product management, and cementing go-to-market collaboration with the OEM partners, was leadership for the company’s $600 million Transport Business.
+Brocade was the first major vendor to come out with 4Gb bandwidth products and solidify adoption with OEM partners.
+In addition, Brocade made tremendous inroads into new markets.

-Before joining Brocade, Doug spent several years in the Netherlands working for Exabyte.
+Before joining Brocade, Rainbolt spent several years in the Netherlands working for Exabyte.
 Doug provided Sales and Marketing leadership for all of Europe, Africa, and the Middle East.
 His team led the world in tape automation product revenues, maintaining strategic relationships with Siemens and Bull.
-Exabyte provided Doug with some great opportunities.
-In addition to working in a remote geography and coming to appreciate the challenges of doing business across numerous cultures, he was asked to restructure operations in Europe.
-He chose to decentralize to a large extent, giving more freedom to local regional directors to make decisions while at the same time creating more collaboration in both planning European strategy and a more unified voice when expressing inputs to headquarters.
+Doug learned firsthand the challenges of doing business across numerous countries and cultures.

 When Doug isn’t working, he can often be found on his bike (where he’s often thinking about work) and has competed in number of triathlons and distance biking events throughout Europe and the U.S. He’s also an accomplished Home Brewer who calls Portland home.